stevedonovan/gentle-intro/part2.md

         self.first_name = name.to_string();
     }
 ```
-And the data can be _moved_ into the method with a self argument:
+And the data will _move_ into the method when a plain self argument is used:

 ```rust
     fn to_tuple(self) -> (String,String) {